mashupbots/plebify/README.rst

   - Edit ``~/plebify/config/application.conf``.

-    See examples in ``~/plebify/examples`` for inspriation.
-Instruction for running the examples are contained within each example ``.conf`` file.
+    See examples in ``~/plebify/examples`` for inspiration.
+Step by step walkthrough instructions are contained within each example ``.conf`` file.

+    - ``http-broadcast.application.conf``

+      Broadcast HTTP requests to: other HTTP endpoints, a websocket server, an email account and also to the file system.

     - ``db-sink.application.conf``

-       Illustrates picking up data from a web server, the file system and an email server; and write it into a database table.
+      Pick up data from a web server, the file system and an email server; and write it into a database table.

     - ``file-copy.application.conf``

-      Illustrates setting up a job to move files from /tmp/dir1 to /tmp/dir2
+      Move files from /tmp/dir1 to /tmp/dir2

-    - ``http-broadcast.application.conf``

-      Illustrates how to broadcast HTTP requests to: other HTTP endpoints, a websocket server, an email account and also to the file system.

   - Review logging configuration in ``~/plebify/config/logback.xml``.

-    - By default, Plebify output to the ``stdout`` and a file in the ``~/plebify/logs`` directory
+    - By default, Plebify output to ``stdout`` and a file in the ``~/plebify/logs`` directory
     - To change, refer to `Logback <http://logback.qos.ch/documentation.html>`_ documentation.

 - Run

-  - ``cd ~/plbefiy/bin``
+  - ``cd ~/plebify/bin``
   - ``./start`` for unix or ``./start.bat`` for windows.

 Road Map
 ========
-We would consider Plebify as being in "alpha" and usable for non-critial purposes.
+We would consider Plebify as being in "alpha" and usable for non-critical purposes.

 Currently, Plebify is only customisable via its configuration files.
 It is envisaged that, eventually, a web based configuration will be available.
 Changes will take effect immediately and Plebify will